xxAVOGADROxx/design-patterns/utxo-indexers/UTXO-INDEXERS.md

         find (\TxInInfo{txInInfoOutRef} -> txInInfoOutRef == txOutRef) txInfoInputs
     findOwnInput _ = Nothing
 ```
 Note that `findOwnInput` checks the `TxOutRef` of each input to identify the one currently being validated.
-In this case, the check (comparing `TxOutRef`) is relatively cheap, even so, the actual search is very expensive since in the worst-case we traverse the entire list of inputs and check each one.
+In this case, the check (comparing `TxOutRef`) is relatively cheap, even so, the actual search is very expensive since in the worst-case we traverse the entire list of inputs, decode them, and check each one.
 Furthermore, often you will want to search for an input / output with more complex criteria ie:

 ```haskell
 validatorB :: AssetClass -> BuiltinData -> BuiltinData -> ScriptContext -> Bool